-Kate has been the Manager/Practitioner of Scotland’s Adoption Register since in 2020.
+Kate has been the Manager/Practitioner of Scotland’s Adoption Register since 2020.
 She qualified as a Social Worker in 2009 following many years working in residential child care and adult mental health.
 She spent time as a Children and Families practice team social worker for City of Edinburgh Council before moving to the council’s Family Based Care Department to focus on adoption and permanent fostering.
 Prior to moving to Scotland’s Adoption Register, Kate was the Lead Practitioner for managing the transitions of children from interim placements to their adoptive and permanent fostering homes.

-Administration & Communications Coordinator, Scotland’s Adoption Register
+Administrative Communications Co-Ordinator, Scotland’s Adoption Register

 Megan joined the team in the summer of 2022.
 After completing her BA with Honours in Marine Biology, she was appointed an internship with Stirling Council as an Open Data Publishing intern, after a year in this role she moved on to a business support role within the Adult Social Care team within Stirling and Clackmannanshire’s Health and Social Care Partnership.
 During her time in this role, she gained invaluable knowledge regarding social care/ social work procedures including “Adult Support and Protection” and the “Adults with Incapacity Act”.
 In her two years in the role, she minuted transition meetings for individuals who were moving on from Children and Families to Adult Services.
 When COVID-19 hit, the role changed and she also became part of the Business Matching Unit in Stirling Council and within this role, developed a new procedure for resourcing respite for young people and adults and helped to resource care at home packages for older adults, individuals with mental illness and those who had a learning disability.